NativeScript/docs-v7/plugins/implementing-core-theme.md

     this.className = "mybtn";
 }
 ```
-This will add class name `mybtn` to our custom button element.
+This will add a `mybtn` class name to our custom button element.

-> NOTE: If you want to customize font styles and color, make sure your custom component inherits from `TextBase` instead of `View`.
+> **NOTE**: If you want to customize font styles and color, make sure your custom component inherits from `TextBase` instead of `View`.

 ## Implementation